 Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access his or her property.
 Easements involve shared rights with others in pieces of property, whereas adverse possession results in a shift in title, and the corresponding right to exclude others from the property.
 Read more about easements.

 In the Golden State, a combination of statutory language and court decisions dictate the elements that a trespasser must establish in order to prove adverse possession.
 As in most states, adverse possession in California is established from the nature of a trespasser's possession and the length of time the person possesses the land.

 What should you do if you spot a trespasser or a neighbor encroaching on your California land?
 Your first move, of course, is to speak with the person and ask that he or she remove all structures from, and refrain from entering onto, your property.
 If it's an innocent mistake, the person is likely to comply.

 If the trespass continues, you might want to consult a lawyer and bring an action to quiet title.
 This is a legal method for determining the rightful owner of land.

 You'd be asking a California state court judge to issue an order declaring that you, and not the trespasser, are the true owner (and title holder) of the land.
 This order is particularly helpful if you are seeking to sell your property, and need to reassure potential buyers.

 Any property that is held by California's state and local government entities is typically immune from adverse possession actions.
-Therefore, if you live next to an undeveloped portion of Big Basin Redwoods State Park, you won't be able to “annex” a larger yard by building a shed and waiting two decades.
+Therefore, if you live next to an undeveloped portion of Big Basin Redwoods State Park, you won't be able to "annex" a larger yard by building a shed and waiting five years.
 California's government always has first priority when it comes to ownership.